espra/core/README.md

 add yourself to the `AUTHORS` file and send a pull request to me —
 [http://github.com/tav].
 Thanks!

+**Please Note**

+This is very much a work in progress and not much works yet — faster
+development is dependent on your involvement =)

 **Credits**

 All work by the [Ampify Authors] in this repository has been placed